csc-training/node-level-optimization/docs/01-overview.md

 - You can make a big difference to code performance with how you express things
     - Helping the compiler spot optimisation opportunities
-    - Using the insight of your application
+    - Using the insight of your application - language semantics might limit compiler
     - Removing obscure (and obsolescent) “optimizations” in older code
         - Simple code is the best, until otherwise proven
 - This is a dark art, mostly: optimize on case-by-case basis